BrockDSL/StoryMapDemo/README.md

 ### Step One
 1. Enter a title: GEOCACHING
 2. Enter a subtitle: (GEE-OH-CASH-ING)
 3. To add a background image to the title page, click ADD COVER IMAGE OR VIDEO and navigate to geocaching-title-page.jpg then select the image and click Add.
 4. Click DESIGN at the top of the window and choose COVER > FULL

-![image1.png][imglogo]
+![imglogo][image1.png]

+5. Scroll down and start to tell your story…
+6. Click the plus sign to see the components available to add to your story.

 ### Step Two